leowz/fitleiOSAppGitBook/chapter1.md

 `measurementsButton` button is bind with `measurementsAction`  action which perform a controller transition to `AvatarMeasurementsViewController`

- `settingsButton`  button is bind with `settingsAction`  action which shows the alert to let the user to confirm to transit  to ChangeInformationViewController to create new avatar.
+`settingsButton`  button is bind with `settingsAction`  action which shows the alert to let the user to confirm to transit  to `ChangeInformationViewController` to create new avatar.

 ### Share Button

-Share Button in the right bottom of the view is bind with `shareAction` which launch the `UIActivityViewController`.
+`shareButton` button in the right bottom of the view is bind with `shareAction` action which launch the `UIActivityViewController`.

 ---